*Sarah came to see me in the grip of terrible anxiety which she had suffered for as long as she could remember.

 Banish the stresses of the day and unlock inner calm and balance.
 This 15-minute guided meditation is designed to calm frayed nerves and soothe the body’s stress response, allowing you to slip into your own personal inner oasis of peace and calm.

-During moments of stress, anxiety and even panic attacks, the common advice tends to be to “take deep breaths”.
+During moments of stress, anxiety and even panic attacks, the common advice tends to be to "take deep breaths.
+"But that advice is now being seen as outdated, and in some cases might make stress and anxiety worse.

 Coherent or resonant breathing is a technique that helps bring both emotional and physiological systems in the body into balance in order to boost overall health and wellbeing.
 The idea is to make breathing slower and more rhythmic by making sure every exhalation is the same length as every inhalation.
-Scroll to the bottom to find out how to practise coherent breathing.

 I’ve read a couple of different accounts of how and why this works.
 The creator of the trademarked Coherent Breathing method, Stephen Elliott proposes the theory that moving the diaphragm in a rhythmic manner stimulates the phrenic nerve thereby promoting optimal circulation, better brain function and “nourishing every cell in the body in a positive feedback loop”.